YoungFaithful/CapacityExpansion.jl/README.md

 [CapacityExpansion](https://github.com/YoungFaithful/CapacityExpansion.jl) is a [julia](https://www.juliaopt.com) implementation of a input-data-scaling capacity expansion modeling framework.

-The package has three main purposes:
+The main purpose of the package is providing an extensible, simple-to-use generation and transmission capacity extension model that allows to address a diverse set of research questions in the area of energy systems planning.
+The secondary purposes are:
-1) Provide a simple process to integrate (clustered) time-series input data, geographical input data, cost input data, and technology input data.
+1) Providing a simple process to integrate (clustered) time-series input data, geographical input data, cost input data, and technology input data.
-2) Provide a model configuration, a modular model setup and model optimization.
+2) Providing a model configuration, a modular model setup and model optimization.
-3) Provide an interface between the optimization result and further analysis.
+3) Providing an interface between the optimization result and further analysis.

 |Model Information		|  																																									|
 |---------------------|-----------------------------------------------------------------------------------|